-As we discussed earlier, optimising your video’s meta data, headline and description is key when increasing the chance of it appearing in Google.
+Optimising your video’s metadata, headline and description is key when increasing the chance of it appearing in Google.
 This ensures that the video content you’ve put your heart and soul into will get seen.

 The same applies when optimising your content for social media.
 Explore each platform to find out which features you can use and what additional information you can add to help your video campaign to be featured more prominently.

-Include keywords that help potential customers to find your content and where possible, link to more detail on your website to make the connection and drive traffic to your own platform rather than keeping all engagement on the various social media channels.
+Include keywords that help potential customers to find your content.
+Where possible, link to more detail on your website to make the connection and drive traffic to your own platform rather than keeping all engagement on the various social media channels.

 YouTube, for example, allows you to add tags to your videos.
 This helps users find your content based on relevant keywords and topics they search for.
 You can also add a transcript and detailed video description as well as links to specifics showcased within the video or to your other social media channels.
 Hire a freelancer to transcribe your video, publish it on your blog and embed the video within the content.